Davide Gerosa

 IUPAP General Relativity and Gravitation Young Scientist Prize

 I am the recipient of the 2020 IUPAP General Relativity and Gravitation Young Scientist Prize.
-The prize is awarded by the International Society on General Relativity and Gravitation (ISGRG) through it affiliation with the International Union of Pure and Applied Physics (IUPAP) and “recognize outstanding achievements of scientists at early stages of their career”.
+The prize is awarded by the International Society on General Relativity and Gravitation (ISGRG) through its affiliation with the International Union of Pure and Applied Physics (IUPAP) to “recognize outstanding achievements of scientists at early stages of their career”.

 The citation reads: “For his outstanding contributions to gravitational-wave astrophysics, including new tests of general relativity.

-A huge thank to all my supervisors and advisors that supported me in these past years.
+A huge thank you to all my supervisors and advisors who supported me in these past years.
 For more see the Birmingham press release, the Springer press release, and the IUPAP newsletter.

 March 5, 2020